 28] SECRETARIAL AUDITOR:

-The number of sexual harassment complaints received and disposed off during the yearwas Nil.
+No sexual harassment complaints were received during the year.

-A separate report on Corporate Governance along with the Auditors' Certificate on itscompliance is given in a separate Annexure.
+A separate report on Corporate Governance along with the Auditors' Certificate on itscompliance is given separately in the Annual Report.

-31] Conservation of energy technology absorption foreign exchange earnings andoutgo.
-The required details are enclosed as Annexure VI.
+The required details are enclosed as Annexure E.

-During the year under review there were no Companies which became or ceased to be itssubsidiaries joint ventures or associate Company.
+During the year under review there were no Companies which became or ceased to be asubsidiary joint venture or an associate Company.

 33] DETAILS RELATING TO REMUNERATION OF DIRECTORS KEY MANAGERIAL PERSONNEL ANDEMPLOYEES:

-34] DETAILS OF DIRECTORS OR KEY MANAGERIAL PERSONNEL APPOINTED OR RESIGNED DURING THEYEAR:
+34] DETAILS OF DIRECTORS OR KEY MANAGERIAL PERSONNEL / SR. MANAGEMENT APPOINTED ORRESIGNED DURING THE YEAR:

-The Board wishes to thank the Office of Directorate General of Shipping MercantileMarine Department Shipping Master IRS State Bank of India State Bank of Travancore(now merged with SBI) and United Bank of India for their continued support andco-operation during the year.
+The Board wishes to thank the Office of Directorate General of Shipping MercantileMarine Department Shipping Master IRS and State Bank of India for their continuedsupport and co-operation during the year.